 ““I like the idea of a reservoir of water.
 This simple and timeless wooden structure contains water—the most primitive and elemental resource, the essence of human sustenance, and a reminder of the basic condition that all humanity shares.
 We must guarantee our water in order to survive.
 In that sense the water tanks are containers of primordial knowledge.
 Their form and material are equally archaic: they are simple circular huts with conical roofs, made of wood.
 Less obvious but nonetheless important is their reference to watchtowers due to their elevated position.
 Although they are benign objects, there is the sense that they are quietly surrounding us, surveying the city below.
 These water towers metaphorically function as tall ornamental crowns on the tops of the large buildings that dominate the urban landscape.
 They punctuate the glory of modern civilization while reclaiming its humanity.”

-The installation will be up from February 20th, 2014 through March 30th, 2014.
+The installation will be up from through March 30th, 2014.
 Here is a video of one of the towers:

 Each season you will find thought-provoking sculptures, structures, video and audio art throughout the park by the most prominent artists in the world including Antony Gormley, Jim Campbell, Richard Deacon, Tadashi Kawamata, Rafael Lozano-Hemmer, William Wegman, Ursula von Rydingsvard, Jaume Plensa, and Sol LeWitt.